Private Iris Recognition with High-Performance FHE: System design

 At the outset, the decryptors run a distributed key generation: the encryption and evaluation keys~$\pk,\evk$ are made public and respectively retrieved by the queriers and computing servers; each decryptor keeps its decryption key share~$\sk_i$.
 Second, the database of iris codes is encrypted (possibly using a different encryption format than provided by the encryption algorithm) and provided to the computing servers.

 When a querier wants to match an individual against the database (Step~1 in the figure), the individual's iris codes (e.g., 31~of them per eye per user in the World ID scenario) are encrypted by the querier using~$\pk$ and the resulting ciphertext is sent to the computing servers.
 The computing servers wait to batch many (32 in our case) such ciphertexts to increase throughput.
 Using~$\evk$ and the encrypted database, they homomorphically perform the matching computation described in Section~\ref{sse:plain} (Step~2 in the figure).
 The output of this computation is a ciphertext encrypting bits (1~bit per querier) telling if there is a match or not.
 The corresponding ciphertext is then sent to the decryptors.
 At this point (Step~3 in the figure), each decryptor uses its decryption key share~$\sk_{i}$ and~$t$ such decryptors engage in a decryption protocol.
 The decryption shares~$\sh_{i}$ are sent to the receiver.
 Finally (Step~4 in the figure), the receiver runs the final decryption algorithm using the decryption shares~$\sh_{i}$ to recover the plaintext output bits (1~bit per querier).
 Overall, the protocol comprises three communication rounds, and the communication is limited to the initial ciphertext, the ciphertext to be decrypted and the data sent to the receiver.
-This can be decreased to two rounds if the decryptors are identical to the computing servers, but we do not recommend this approach as it makes the computing servers entities that need strong protection.
 More rounds and larger amounts of communication can be considered in concrete deployment scenarios to distribute computations between computing servers and assess which decryptors are available.